 An attorney will be appointed by the Court, additional legal services will be at the prisoner’s own expense.

-The Department of State maintains a website outlining information pertaining to judicial assistance overseas.
 In addition, should you have further questions about the procedures not addressed in this material, please contact the Office of American Citizen Services, Europe and Canada Division, Department of State, 2201 C Street, N.W., Room 4817, Washington, DC 20520, Tel: 202-647-5226.